 Banks: There are Sberbank and VTB branches all over the place; those are reliable and recommended.
 The Vneshtorgbank at Sverdlova, 40 is also particularly recommended if you need to cash Visa or American Express travelers checks.
 It has a good exchange rate, and commission for the transaction is 0.5% to 2% of the face value of the check, depending on the type of operation and currency.
 Most stores, restaurants, and cafes accept credit cards as well.

 Gyms and Fitness: There are plenty of gyms all over Irkutsk.
 Near the university are Sezon and Champion which both offer modern facilities and plenty of equipment.
 Sezon also offers exercise classes.
 Closer to the dorms and Lisikha is Sportmax which is cheaper, at only 1000 rubles (under $20) per month.
 Rocky is a Russian chain that offers boxing classes and Siberia offers martial arts.
 These are fun, but pricey.
 Amira offers fun dance classes.
 For yoga (very popular throughout Russian), try Vector Fit where you can get a three-month membership for around $130 and several types of yoga on offer.
+Otherwise, centrally located general purpose facilities include World Class and Vesna.
 In winter, make sure to try skating, a favorite local pastime.
 You can skate right on the Angara River, once it’s frozen, around the Icebreaker Museum or in numerous other locations throughout the city.
 For skiing, another popular local pastime, see Dinamo (cross-country) or Eastland (cross-country and downhill).

 Computer Repair: Interstore has two convenient locations and can fix iPhones, laptops, and other electronics.